 No. Ordnance Survey Ireland mapping does not depict legal property boundaries nor do we attempt to show property ownership on our mapping.

-OSI only show the existence of physical features on the ground at the time of survey, which are surveyed to Ordnance Survey Ireland specification and accuracy standards.
+OSI only shows the existence of physical features on the ground at the time of the survey, which are surveyed to Ordnance Survey Ireland specification and accuracy standards.
 Although some property boundaries may be coincident with surveyed map features, no assumptions should be made in these instances.

 Ordnance Survey Ireland maps use the same line symbol for a wall, fence, hedge, bank, ditch and stream.
 Where many features are represented in close proximity it may not be possible to represent them all at the scale of the mapping and it may not be obvious from the map which feature the line represents.